-Whoopi Goldberg, born Caryn Elaine Johnson, is a highly accomplished American actor, comedian, author, and television personality.
-She is one of the select few to have achieved EGOT status, winning an Emmy, Grammy, Oscar, and Tony Award.
-Her contributions to American humor were recognized in 2001 with the Mark Twain Prize.
+Whoopi Goldberg, born Caryn Elaine Johnson, is a highly acclaimed American entertainer.
+She excels as an actor, comedian, author, and television personality, achieving the rare EGOT status by winning an Emmy, Grammy, Oscar, and Tony Award.
+Her contributions to comedy were further recognized in 2001 when she received the Mark Twain Prize for American Humor, solidifying her status as a significant figure in American entertainment and comedy.

 In 1973, Whoopi Goldberg married drug counselor Alvin Martin.